Heyward comes from a great family. He is respectful, works hard, and receives instruction with meekness. Both parents went to Dartmouth.

 "I was able to spend a lot of free time at Pauley Pavilion, working out, playing with Kareem and Marquis Johnson and guys like that," the elder Heyward said.
 "It was fantastic.
 Dartmouth recruited me, and I was really excited, and was able to go back East so I could visit my father."

-- Jason spent the summers of 2005 and 2006 playing on the highly regarded East Cobb travel team.
-Teammates included later-to-be first round draft choices Josh Smoker (Nats, 2007) and Cody Johnson (Braves, 2006).
+Jason spent the summers of 2005 and 2006 playing on the highly regarded East Cobb travel team.
+Teammates included future first round draft choices Josh Smoker (Nats, 2007) and Cody Johnson (Braves, 2006).

 - Every year until his son signed with Atlanta in 2007, Eugene would ask, "Do you still love playing?"

-Jason always said yes, and Eugene would remind his son, the future star, to ask himself every day: "Am I who I want to be?"
+Jason always said yes, and Eugene would remind his son to ask himself every day: "Am I who I want to be?"

 In 2007, Heyward's senior year at Henry County High School in McDonough, Georgia, he committed to a scholarship to UCLA.
 But he ended up being drafted by his hometown Braves.